 the liver to make more blood-clotting factors and can increase the risk of stroke.

 It also drives up a protein that binds up hormones over time, and can disrupt blood

 sugar and triglycerides as well.
 That means that taking oral estrogen pills of any

 kind can, over time, affect your body in ways that are problematic.
 This does not

 include the sublingual (under the tongue) troches (tro’-keez) or “melt” products,

 which pass directly into the blood stream through the thin membranes of the mouth,

 The latest evidence suggests that low-dose estrogen delivered by transdermal

-    (through the skin) methods, such as patches, creams, or sprays, is superior and
+(through the skin) methods, such as patches, creams, or sprays, can be superior

-    lacks the negative effects associated with oral formulas.
-Transdermal delivery should
+and lacks the negative effects associated with oral formulas.
+Transdermal delivery

 practitioners may not be aware of these options.
 Often it’s worth bringing the subject